Configuring QuerySurge Connections: DB2

 Note: Check the Advanced Mode checkbox for access to advanced features.

 - Provide a name for your connection.
 Select DB2 as the Data Source.
 Click Next.

 Note: QuerySurge builtin support is for the IBM JCC Universal Driver.
 If you use a different driver, QuerySurge supports you via the Generic JCBC Connection option.

-Note: The JCC Universal JDBC driver is not bundled with QuerySurge, so you will need to obtain and install the driver with your Agents.
+Note: The JCC Universal JDBC driver is not bundled with QuerySurge, so you will need to obtain and install the driver and any pertinent license files/jars with your Agents.
 See Adding a JDBC Driver to your QuerySurge Agent for instructions.